 Blogger at Gospel-Life.net

-- Werner is one of about 45 bloggers at this online community—“where conversations about faith flourish”.
+- Werner served as one of about 45 bloggers at this online community—“where conversations about faith flourish”.

-- Most of his posts are focused on the overlap between honor-shame and the gospel.
+- Most of his posts focused on the overlap between honor-shame and the gospel.

 - Gospel-Life.net is sponsored by the Billy Graham Center for Evangelism.